Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 display/cockpit of the xr ultra

-The display shows you all the necessary information that you want to know while riding like, speed, battery life, and which mode you’re currently using.
+The display shows you all the necessary information that you want to know while riding, like speed, battery life, and which mode you’re currently using.
 But it also provides you with information about any errors should they occur.

 The scooter has two different speed modes that are easy to switch between.
 The first mode limits the scooter’s top speed to 9 mph and is perfect for beginners and/or young riders.
 The second mode unlocks the scooter’s full potential of just under 15 mph.